MicrosoftDocs/azure-reference-other/stream-analytics-docs/from-azure-stream-analytics.md

  **Column_alias**

  Is an alternative name to replace the column name in the query result set.
 For example, an alias such as Quantity, or Quantity to Date, or Qty can be specified for a column named quantity.
 Aliases are used also to specify names for the results of expressions. column_alias cannot be used in a WHERE, GROUP BY, or HAVING clause.

+ **PARTITON BY \<key_spec>**

+ Partitions data into subsets based on *\<key_spec>*.
+This allows the job to consume and write different partitions in parallel.
+For more information, see [Leverage query parallelization in Azure Stream Analytics](azure/stream-analytics/stream-analytics-parallelization.md).

+ **TIMESTAMP BY scalar_expression [OVER \<key_spec>]**

+ Allows events to be timestamped by *scalar_expression* instead of arrival time.
+The OVER clause can be used to create independent timelines for each distinct key.
+For more information, see the documentation on [TIMESTAMP BY](timestamp-by-azure-stream-analytics.md).

 ## Example

 ```SQL
 SELECT TollId, EntryTime AS VehicleEntryTime, LicensePlate, State, Make, Model, VehicleType, VehicleWeight, Toll, Tag
 FROM TollTagEntry TIMESTAMP BY EntryTime
 ```